 At Halewood Academy, the impact of the curriculum is monitored through assessment, which are cumulative in nature and test the knowledge of the content taught to date.
 All students in each year group are assessed through both classwork, teacher questioning, green zones and formal P2S assessments, which are communicated to parents three times throughout the year.
-This communication includes a Grade Card containing the grade or level achieved in the relevant assessment and the level of progress towards their milestone target.
-Additionally, a behaviour and effort grade for each subject is awarded.
-There is a further opportunity for all parents to meet with school teachers at Parents Evenings.
+This communication includes a Grade Card containing the grade or level achieved in the relevant assessment and the level of progress towards their aspirational milestone target.
+Additionally, an Attitude to Learning, a Behaviour for learning and an Attitude to Home Learning grade for each subject is awarded and latest attendance and punctuality data is provided.
+There is a further opportunity for all parents to meet with school teachers during calendared Parents Evenings.

-Through a quality assurance review process, subject/faculty leaders monitor the impact of the curriculum through regular meeting cycles with other schools in the Trust, their team and SLT link, book scrutiny, health checks and through talking to students and staff to monitor appropriateness and rigour of assessments.
-CPD requirements are identified and put in place for all staff.
+Through a quality assurance review process, subject/faculty leaders monitor the impact of the curriculum through regular meeting cycles with Curriculum Expert Leads in the Trust, their team and SLT link, book scrutiny, health checks, learning walks and through talking to students and staff to monitor appropriateness and rigour of assessments.
+CPD requirements are identified and put in place for all staff at either a faculty or whole school level.